ben-williams/swo-sim/README.md

 ## SWO pseudocode

-The `sims` function is the primary driver, it calls the `pop_est` function and replicates it a user defined number of iterations.
+The `sims` function is the primary driver, it calls the `pop_est` function and replicates it a user defined number of iterations, it then processes the results out of list form and can save the results as a .csv.
-The `getout` function manipulates the results as some variants are in list form, then saves them to

 `pop_est(lfreq = length freq file, cpue = cpue file, samples = NULL, yrs = 2017, strata = NULL)`